This section provides several guides for conducting evaluations:

 - What strategies have been put in place to ensure sustainability, enhancement or further development of project outcomes?

 - What are the key features of the organisation that impact on success?
-Taking into account the extent to which these a) affect the success of the project and b) are affected by planning and implementing the project;
+Taking into account the extent to which these:

 - Other comments? – an opportunity for project participants to comment on anything else of importance that has not been collected in relation to the framework.

 An important aspect of any evaluation is to celebrate the story of ‘what works’ with the community; as well as reflecting on and learning from those aspects of the story that don’t work and using the knowledge created through the evaluation to improve programs and services moving forward.